Rowing at the 1984 Summer Olympics – Women's quadruple sculls

-The women's quadruple sculls competition at the 1984 Summer Olympics took place at took place at Lake Casitas, California, United States of America.
+The women's quadruple sculls competition at the 1984 Summer Olympics took place at Lake Casitas, California, United States.

 Competition format

 The competition consisted of two main rounds (heats and finals) as well as a repechage.
 The 7 boats were divided into two heats for the first round, with 4 boats in one heat and 3 in the other.
 The winner of each heat advanced directly to the "A" final (1st through 6th place).
 The remaining 5 boats were placed in the repechage.
 A single heat was held in the repechage.
 The top four boats in the repechage went to the "A" final.
 The remaining boat (5th place in the repechage) was eliminated at 7th place overall.

 All races were over a 1000-metre course.
-This was the last Games that the women's quadruple sculls used a coxswain.
+The women's quadruple sculls used a coxswain beginning with the 1976 Montreal Games.
+This was the last time that a coxswain was used.

 Results

 Heats

 The heats were held on July 30, during calm winds on a warm day (27 °C).
 The winner of each advanced to the A final, with all others going to the repechage.
 No boats were eliminated in this round.